-Domain: E71 Man-Made Stuff

-Scope note: This property links an instance of E71 Man-Made Stuff to an E55 Type of usage.
+Domain: Range: Quantification: E71 Man-Made Thing E55 Type many to many (0,n:0,n) Scope note: This property links an instance of E71 Man-Made Thing to an E55 Type of usage.
 It creates a property between specific man-made things, both physical and immaterial, to Types of intended methods and techniques of use.
-Note: A link between specific man-made things and a specific use activity should be expressed using P19 was intended use of (was made for).
+Note: A link between specific man-made things and a specific use activity should be expressed using P19 was intended use of (was made for) .

-this plate (E22) was intended for being destroyed at a wedding reception (E55)
+• this plate (E22) was intended for being destroyed at wedding reception (E55)